Skip to main content

 • Have achieved satisfactory English and Mathematics results

-• Are ready to enter the working world or tertiary study, but want to gain prior experience
+• Are ready to enter the working world or tertiary study but want to gain prior experience

 Course description/aims: